rileypetersen/officeHours-server/README.md

 **PATCH /api/organizations/:id/users/:uid**
 - Update a user for an organization
     - At least one(1) of the following fields in body is required:
+    - "user_type" must be an all lowercase String of: "organizer", "host", or "member"
 ```
 {
     user_id,                                // INTEGER